-AP 6.2 Maghull District Centre Regeneration
+Priority 1: Maghull District Centre Regeneration

-Maghull District Centre has been identified by residents as being an area they would like to see improved.
+- AP 6.2 Maghull District Centre has been identified by residents as being an area they would like to see improved.
 This is because of the poor offer currently available and lack of choice.
 Car parking remains an issue with parking for the Health Centre being limited and over utilised.
-The District Centre does not have links to its differing parts with Liverpool Road North being particularly out on a limb.
+The District Centre does not have links to its differing parts with Liverpool Road North being particularly out on a limb. - AP 6.3 The old Police Station site would kick start regeneration of the town and could be used to support further development.
+It is anticipated that this site will be available in the next 18 months.
+This could be utilised for further healthcare provision.